Scotland’s Oldest Bridges.

 A second bridge replaced it around the middle of the 15th century.
-A papal indulgence of 1432 recorded the Pope's approval for a call for subscribers to pay for the completion of a bridge, followed by annual ‘Pro Const.’ payments in the Exchequeur Rolls made for Dumfries Bridge between 1456 and 1465.
-This was a new replacement and the sequence matches the time it would take to build a masonry bridge of that size.
-It seems that the feu continued to be held by Greyfriars.
-A charter of 23rd April 1569 withdrew this feu along with its income, and returned it to the Crown.
-In a typical Reformation transition, James VI then awarded the feu to the Burgh but included an obligation that they should be required to maintain it.
+A papal indulgence of 1432 recorded the Pope's approval for a call for subscribers to pay for the completion of a bridge followed by annual ‘Pro Const.’ payments in the Exchequer Rolls made for Dumfries Bridge between 1456 and 1465.
+This was a new replacement, and the sequence matches the time it would take to build a masonry bridge of that size.
+In the meantime, in 1452, the rights of the Friars were reconfirmed and fully specified as "ad pontis de Nyth de Dumfries…” and endorsed by "Carta de Douglas de Custuma Pontis.”
+It seems that the feu continued to be held by Greyfriars until 1557.
+In the later 16th century, we know that a local fund was in operation known as ‘The Bridge Werk'.
+Freemen and Burgesses were expected to contribute.
+Then, in a typical Reformation transition, a royal charter transferred the right of exaction (tolls) from away the Friars.
+The right was awarded to a certain John Johnstone.
+In 1616, his heirs transferred it to the Provost, Baillies, Council and Community of the town.
+Although the feu was awarded to the burgh, there was included an obligation that it should be required to maintain the bridge.

 In the early 19th century, over a period of thirty years, three of the arches were removed from the eastern end as the river was narrowed and land reclaimed.
 Access to that end of the bridge was now by a series of steps.
-Wheeled traffic was precluded, which no longer mattered because the New Bridge at Buccleuch St. had now been completed, 100 yards upstream.
+Wheeled traffic was precluded which no longer mattered because the New Bridge at Buccleuch St. had now been completed, 100 yards upstream (‘in 1794’.
+Chalmers).
 The old bridge had now become a pedestrian way.

-Today the Devorgilla Bridge is of squared, coursed red sandstone rubble which in parts has been dressed with horizontal drove lines; elsewhere there is stugging.
+Today, the Devorgilla Bridge is of squared, coursed, red sandstone rubble which in parts has been dressed with horizontal drove lines; elsewhere there is stugging.
 The voussoirs are similar but have chamfered edges.
-The mainly semicircular arches are un-ribbed.
+The six mainly semicircular arches are un-ribbed.
 The bridge is well worn with masonry from many periods.
-The spandrels are sagging in many areas.
-Parapets appear to be 18th century: random hammer faced grey rubble with a solid squared coping in some parts- coursed squared rubble in others.
-The western arch, alone, is pointed, with some sagging on the spandrels and some ashlar repairs.
-There are huge cutwaters, some also repaired in ashlar, and in the centre these rise up to shelter the refuges.
-This bridge has some retained masonry features which makes it one of the oldest existing bridges in Scotland: in particular, the arches are unifiormly 30 ft wide – a very small span, even for 1430.
+The spandrels are sagging in several areas.
+Parapets appear to be of 18th century random hammer faced grey rubble in some parts- coursed squared rubble in others.
+There is a solid, squared coping.
+The western arch alone is pointed with some sagging on the spandrels and some ashlar repairs.
+The width is 14ft.
+There are huge cutwaters of which some are repaired in ashlar, and in the centre these rise up to shelter the refuges.
+This bridge has some retained masonry features which makes it one of the oldest existing bridges in Scotland: in particular, the arches are uniformly 30 ft wide – a very small span, even for 1430.
 London’s 12th century bridge had similar spans, as did Rochester and Elvet bridges from the 13th century.
-The flow-width of the rivers was alost halved by these low squat Gothic masonry bridges, and Dumfries Bridge is no different.
-Almost certainly, the single pointed arch at the westerrn end is a legacy from the 15th century or earlier; equally, the foundations and piers may be from a very early period.
+The flow-width of the rivers was almost halved by these low squat arches, and Dumfries Bridge is no different.
+Almost certainly, the single pointed arch at the western end is a legacy from the 15th century; equally, the foundations and piers may be from a very early period.
 This is one of only eight bridges in Scotland with a Gothic arch.